 Jorge Menna Barreto, 2019/2020, in partnership with Liverpool Biennial

-Jorge Menna Barreto, artist and scholar based at the State University of Rio de Janeiro, Brazil, undertakes Postdoc Fellowship at Exhibition Research Lab during 2019 – 2020, in partnership with Liverpool Biennial.
+Jorge Menna Barreto, artist and scholar based at the State University of Rio de Janeiro, Brazil; Postdoc Fellowship at Exhibition Research Lab 2019/2020, in partnership with Liverpool Biennial.

 Barreto is a professor at the State University of Rio de Janeiro, Brazil, and shares his research through lectures, writings and art.
 He is currently a resident at the Jan Van Eyck Academie, Netherlands.